GabrielGT01/bayesian_thomas_sampling/README.md

 4. **Comparison of Strategies**:
    - Helps identify the strategy with the most consistent performance or highest rewards.

+5. **Bayesian Thompson Sampling Method**:
+   - The notebook optionally implements Bayesian Thompson Sampling, a probabilistic method for optimizing decisions.
+   - Thompson Sampling is used to balance exploration and exploitation by sampling from the posterior distribution of each strategy's performance.
+   - It is particularly effective in dynamic environments where uncertainty exists about the true performance of strategies.

 ## Requirements

 To run the notebook, you need the following Python libraries: